filecoin-project/specs/sync.md

 		return err
 	}

-	// possibleTs enumerates possible tipsets that are the union
+	// possibleTs enumerates possible TipSets that are the union
-    // of tipsets from the chain and the store for _, ts := range possibleTs(chain[1:]) {
+    // of TipSets from the chain and the store for _, ts := range possibleTs(chain[1:]) {
 		if err := consensus.Validate(ts, store); err != nil {
 			return err